 4. Mount the Camera and Press the Shutter Button to Start Shooting

 With the settings in place, mount the GoPro on whichever mount that you’ve chosen.
 Use the screen to compose your time lapse video.
 Take your time.
-A time lapse video will use up most of the GoPro’s battery, depending on the length, and tie up the camera for some time.
+A time-lapse video will use up most of the GoPro’s battery, depending on the length.

 Make sure everything that you want in the time-lapse is in the frame.
 Look for distractions that you could get rid of by adjusting the camera angle.